How you choose to promote events can have a direct impact on how successful that event is.

 Let’s say that your brand or business has a weekly podcast.
 It’s crucial that you take time during that podcast to plug your event.

-In general, you shouldn’t miss an opportunity to promote an event of yours on a platform you control, particularly when you’re dealing with a targeted audience.
+Don’t miss an opportunity to promote an event on a platform you control, particularly when you’re dealing with a targeted audience.

 TechCrunch has a fantastic CTA on their site that leads you to their event.